metrorailings/OwlBlog/content/posts/2020-wild-card-insights.md

 Washington is pressuring Tom, but it's not enough.
 Brady is still productive.

 Seems like Tampa has way too many weapons for Washington's secondary to cover adequately.
 Not that it matters much, because the key to stopping Brady is simple - constant pressure.
-New Orleans was able to achieve this, but not Washington so far in the first half.
+New Orleans was able to achieve this, but not Washington so far.
+Maybe the second half will tell a different story...